adamabdelhamed/klooie/ReadmeTemplate.md

 # klooie
 A framework for building GUI applications within any command line that runs .NET.
 Klooie provides all the things you would expect from a UX Framework.

+## Binary
+[klooie](https://www.nuget.org/packages/klooie) is available at the Official NuGet Gallery.

 ## Key Features

 Category                                                                                                                    | Description